-Motsoaledi moves to raise $440m lost by Trump's cancelling of PEPFAR
+Motsoaledi moves to raise $440m lost by Trump's cancelling of Pepfar

 Addressing MPs during a debate on the matter, which was sponsored by EFF leader Julius Malema, health minister Aaron Motsoaledi said funding talks have started in earnest with philanthropy and prominent domestic and international foundations to close the hole in its anti-HIV budget.

-“In the meantime, we have met many funders, the Clinton Health Access Initiative, the Elmar Foundation, the Gates Foundation, the Foreign and Commonwealth Development Office of the UK, our own FirstRand, the trustees of the Solidarity Fund — not the Solidarity that ran to Trump but the Solidarity Fund established during Covid,” said Motsoaledi.
+“In the meantime, we have met many funders, the Clinton Health Access Initiative, the Elmar Foundation, the Gates Foundation, the Foreign and Commonwealth Development Office of the UK, our own FirstRand, the trustees of the Solidarity Fund — not the Solidarity that ran to Trump but the Solidarity Fund established during Covid,” he said.

 Motsoaledi, who is a strong proponent of the National Health Insurance scheme, said the moment also called for a review of subsidised private medical schemes, whose members claimed billions in tax rebates from Sars.